-Your Health Care Reimbursement Account (HCRA) allows you to set aside tax-free contributions to pay for eligible medical, dental and vision expenses that are not covered under your health insurance.
+Your Limited Purpose Health Care Reimbursement Account (LPHCRA) allows you to maximize your Health Savings Account (HSA) by giving you the opportunity to save additional pre-tax dollars to pay for eligible out-of-pocket dental and vision expenses for you, your spouse, or covered dependents.
+The LPHCRA is only available to you if you are enrolled in a high-deductible health plan (HDHP).
 The expenses you submit for reimbursement may be for you or any of your covered dependents.
 You cannot be reimbursed for expenses other than for you or your eligible dependents.

-The HCRA Definition of Dependent
+The HCRA/LPHCRA definition of dependent

-For the purposes of your HCRA, dependents are defined as either a child until December 31st in the calendar year in which they turn 26 (as provided in Internal Revenue Code Section 105(b)) or a "qualifying child" or "qualifying relative" as provided in Internal Revenue Code Section 152 as revised by Working Families Tax Relief Act of 2004 (WFTRA).
-In some cases an individual may not meet the definition of "child" but might still be eligible as a "qualifying child" or "qualifying relative".
+For the purposes of your HCRA or LPHCRA, dependents are defined as either a child until December 31st in the calendar year in which they turn 26 (as provided in Internal Revenue Code Section 105(b)) or a "qualifying child" or "qualifying relative" as provided in Internal Revenue Code Section 152 as revised by Working Families Tax Relief Act of 2004 (WFTRA).
+In some cases, an individual may not meet the definition of "child" but might still be eligible as a "qualifying child" or "qualifying relative."